kentcdodds/kcd-discord-bot/README.md

 trigger it to be re-run which should make development pretty quick despite no automated tests.

-If you'd like to run the bot and the Remix app together, run `npm run dev`.
+If you'd like to just run the whole app then run `npm run dev`.
+Unfortunately I haven't figured out how to get the bot to restart on changes when doing this though (yet).